ayushgoel24/Stereo-Visual-Odometry/README.md

 The core philosophy behind opting for stereo VO stems from two pivotal reasons:

-Ease of Implementation: Stereo vision, despite its profound capabilities, is surprisingly straightforward to actualize.
+1. **Ease of Implementation**: Stereo vision, despite its profound capabilities, is surprisingly straightforward to actualize.
 A distinct advantage is the potential to initialize in just a single frame, thereby making the overall process swift and efficient.

-3D Observation Prowess: Unlike monocular cameras, which can struggle with depth perception, stereo cameras inherently possess the capability to observe in 3D.
+2. **3D Observation Prowess**: Unlike monocular cameras, which can struggle with depth perception, stereo cameras inherently possess the capability to observe in 3D.
 This 3D observation significantly amplifies the overall accuracy of the system, especially in scenarios with varying depths.

 We've structured our implementation around a frontend-backend architecture.
 The frontend focuses on the optical flow tracking— a method that gauges how points in a scene move or the apparent motion of objects in the visual scape.
 In contrast, our backend is geared towards bundle adjustment (BA), an optimization technique that refines camera parameters and 3D points to minimize reprojection errors.

 Diving into the architecture, our codebase has been organized in line with standard practices for small algorithm libraries, ensuring that users can intuitively understand and navigate the various components of our stereo VO implementation.